-This is a buoyancy vest made for use near the shore is also made of foam giving you 15.5 pounds of flotation.
-There is also an inflatable version giving you 33.5 pounds of flotation.
-Created for situations where you will be able to have a fast rescue or if you are in calm, inland water.
+This is buoyancy vest made for use near the shore giving you 15.5 pounds of flotation.
+There is also an inflatable version giving you 33.5 pounds of floating.
+Created for situations where you will need to have a fast rescue or if you are in calm, inland water.
 It does not turn over all unconscious users in the water face up like a Type I can.

 Type III PFD